datopian/ckan-cloud-docker/DEPLOYING.md

 ```
 vim traefik/traefik.toml
 ```

+Traefik will attempt to obtain a Let's Encrypt SSL certificate.
+In order for this to happen, the following configuration items need to be filled in:

+* `email = "admin@example.com"`
+  This is the [contact email](https://letsencrypt.org/docs/expiration-emails/) for Let's Encrypt
+* `main = "example.com"`
+  This is the domain for which Let's Encrypt will generate a certificate for

+In addition to Let's Encrypt specific configuration, there is one more line you need to adjust:

+* `rule = "Host:example.com"`
+  This is the domain name that Traefik should respond to.
+Requests to any other domain not configured as a `Host` rule will result in Traefik not being able to handle the request.

+> Note: All the necessary configuration items are marked with `TODO` flags in the `traefik.toml` configuration file.

 This should be enough for the basic installation.
 In case you need to tweak versions or other initialization parameters for CKAN, you need these two files: